richardgrechko/RichardWall/client/README.txt

-ey there, what do you think you're doing?
-Reading ssource code?
+Hey there, what do you think you're doing?
+Reading source code?